johnfrail/100-days-of-code/log.md

 **Today's Progress**: Created my first xamarin app and continued my learning on c# fundamentals.
 I also started my blog website using laravel.

 **Thoughts**: I find xamarin to be a very great platform.

+**Today's Progress**: I've started Modern HTML and CSS course by brad traversy to referesh my knowledge.

+**Thoughts**: Wanted to learn more about html and css.